mikulskibartosz/effortless-domain-driven-design/PITCHME.md

 Note:
 There was a fearless team of developers who wrote code in an usual Scala way.
-It was also similar to an usual way of writing code in Java.
 ---

 @title[Story - team]